-The Import One Stop Shop (IOSS) is a new regime which the European Union (EU) will introduce from 1 July 2021 for the declaration and payment of VAT on distance sales of low value goods imported from non-EU countries or territories.
+The Import One Stop Shop (IOSS) is a new regime which the European Union (EU) introduced from 1 July 2021 for the declaration and payment of VAT on distance sales of low value goods imported from non-EU countries or territories.

-From 1 July 2021, the current VAT exemption for the importation of goods into the EU with a shipment value not exceeding €22 will be removed.
-VAT will be due on all commercial goods imported into the EU regardless of their value.
+From 1 July 2021, the VAT exemption for the importation of goods into the EU with a shipment value not exceeding €22 has been removed.
+VAT is due on all commercial goods imported into the EU regardless of their value.
 Import duties for shipments with a value not exceeding €150 will continue to be exempted.